NerdParker/COVID-19-Predictions-and-Financial-Crisis/README.md

 The stocks are expected to recover.
 I did not run another forecast on just this years data as I don't believe it is enough to forecast on.
 I also suspect it would not be trustworthy as this would likely not suggest recovery being possible but logically if COVID-19 eventually allows for business to resume as usual the market should begin an upward trend again.

+### Conclusions
+The main symptoms are fever, cough and sore throat.
+The initial exponential spread is down to linear growth and expected to continue in the short term.
+U.S. and China have reported the most cases.
+Individual regions and provinces can be tracked to help determine when quarantine might be lifted and where additional medical support is most needed.
+Large tech companies have taken a big financial hit but are expected to make a decent recovery by the end of the year.

 ### Future Work